 The CDC reports that each year, 44,965 Americans die by suicide.
 For each death, 25 people attempt suicide.
 Firearms are responsible for the majority of suicides, and men commit suicide three-and-a-half times more often than women.
 Having a substance abuse problem increases the risk of suicide, even if by accident.

 Although a shock to loved ones, suicide isn’t a random, irrational decision.
+Having suicidal thoughts when one feels rejected, broken, andoned, and desperate is more common than you’d think.
 It’s often a well thought out plan that has signs along the way.
 For instance, many who commit or attempt suicide have been depressed and have engaged in self-harm.
 In 2015, the CDC reported 505,507 people were treated in the hospital for injuries caused by self-harm.

 On the other side of the coin, not all suicidal people self-harm or show signs of depression.
 Many hide their emotional pain for years until it culminates in suicidal ideation.
 By the time they decide to commit suicide, they’re adept at hiding their plans.
 In daily life, they disguise deep depression to play their roles convincingly until the end.

 For example, many people planning to commit suicide make plans for the future, like visiting a college they’ve been accepted to or booking a family vacation.
 They’re also convincingly happy in the weeks and days before taking their life.
 This false veneer makes it hard to spot someone contemplating or planning suicide.

 Like drug addiction, suicidal ideation can go undetected for years until it’s too late.
 A person can be addicted to street drugs and hide it from friends and family until they accidentally overdose, or pop a pill from the wrong source.
 Suicide follows the same pattern of invisibility.

 Circumstances aren’t enough to change a suicidal person’s mind